Wecks/Scraping_Hegic/README.md

 - Stores the data in an Excel file that I have created
 - Repeats this process every 8 hours

-# Why doing that ?
+# Why am I doing this ?
 I am experimenting with a trading strategy that revolves around options and is based on the volatility of the BTC and ETH market.

 Specifically, I am using a strategy called "Straddle".